TITLE 92: TRANSPORTATION

 i) If the applicant wants to remove the contact lenses in order to obtain an unrestricted license, the applicant may do so.

-j) If the applicant does not have his/her eye glasses or contact lenses in his/her possession, he/she may proceed with the vision screening.
+j) If the applicant does not have prescription eye glasses or contact lenses in possession at the time of application, the applicant may proceed with the vision screening.
 If the applicant does proceed, but subsequently fails without eye glasses or contact lenses, the individual may return at a later date with the eye glasses or contact lenses to retake the vision screening.

 k) If an applicant obtains a reading without correction that would restrict the applicant to daylight driving only and/or left outside rearview mirror, the applicant shall be issued a license or instruction permit with restrictions, if the applicant has satisfied all other requirements for the issuance of a driver's license or an instruction permit.
 If the applicant wishes to have the license or instruction permit issued on the basis of a vision specialist's report rather than the Secretary of State's vision screening, the applicant may submit a completed vision specialist report form to the Department.